 Lime mortar also self-heals small cracks over time, contributing to the longevity of historic structures.
 The stonemason’s cottage was built using lime mortar, ensuring compatibility with local stone and resilience in damp climates.

 Marram grass was used as an alternative thatching material.
 Known for its tough, wiry blades and resistance to salt and wind, marram grass provided a durable roofing solution for seaside cottages.
 Though less common inland, it remains a valuable option for restoration projects and sustainable building.
 Its use highlights the adaptability of traditional methods to local environments.
+It is highly unlikely that Marram Grass would have been used in Ballyrory.